danicafine/devnexus-kafka/automated-setup/README.md

 ```

 ## Set Up ksqlDB Queries

-Now that the resources are provisioned, it's time to run the ksqlDB queries to detect potential fraudulent transactions.
+For the next portion of the workshop, navigate to the [https://confluent.cloud/](Confluent Cloud Dashboard) and navigate to your cluster.
+On the left-hand menu you'll see a tab for "ksqlDB".
+Select it and choose the application that was provisioned using the terraform script.
+Navigate to the editor tab and run the following queries to set up an application to detect fraudulent transactions:

 First, create a stream called "transactions" built on top of the transactions topic.
 ```